cdap-guides/cdap-mapreduce-guide/README.rst

   [{"clientIP":"255.255.255.185","count":3},{"clientIP":"255.255.255.182","count":2}]

-You have now learnt how to write a MapReduce job to process events from a stream, write the results to a DataSet and query the results using services.
+You have now learnt how to write a MapReduce job to process events from a stream, write the results to a Dataset and query the results using services.

 Related Topics